 Introduction

-The COBOL programmer can use the following routine
+The COBOL or C programmer can use the following parameters for sending emails:

 Send_Mail